-- Demonstrates clinical capacity to meet ACGME accreditation requirements by the end of the RRPD grant program period of performance (i.e., July 31, 2025), including dedicated supervisory faculty, adequate patient care volume, and appropriate resident training time in relevant medical specialties and subspecialties (e.g., adequate obstetrics training). - Describes the organizational and program structure needed to meet ACGME requirements, including governance structure and the capacity of the organization to meet ACGME sponsoring institution requirements, hiring non-faculty staff, and acquiring access to electronic health records, library services, learning management systems, etc. - Describes plan to appoint a residency program director by the start of year 2 of the grant (if not already hired) and a faculty recruitment and development plan, including recruiting faculty with specialty expertise to meet ACGME requirements for the proposed residency specialty. - Describes a residency program education and training curriculum that will prepare residents to provide high quality care interprofessional education/training and culturally and linguistically appropriate care in rural communities. - Describes a strategic recruitment plan to recruit a diverse cohort of high quality residents (to begin training no later than AY 2026) committed and willing to develop competencies to practice in rural communities. - Describes a feasible graduate tracking plan that will track and publicly report residents' practice locations and retention in rural communities post-graduation for the new rural residency program.

-Additionally, reviewers will assess the degree in which the application:

-- Proposes a residency education program that will lead to successful board certification and readiness for clinical practice, including competencies and training in key specialty areas (e.g., obstetrics) upon completion of training. - Proposes innovative approaches and/or emerging patient care or health care delivery strategies that will provide high-quality residency training. - Proposes to integrate interprofessional education and practice into the rural residency program. - Addresses the emerging rural population health needs (e.g., public health emergency response, infectious diseases, COVID-19), particularly among the health care safety net of the community it is serving.
+- Demonstrates clinical capacity to meet ACGME accreditation requirements by the end of the RRPD grant program period of performance (i.e., July 31, 2026), including dedicated supervisory faculty, adequate patient care volume, and appropriate resident training time in relevant medical specialties and subspecialties (e.g., adequate obstetrics training). - Describes the organizational and program structure needed to meet ACGME requirements, including governance structure and the capacity of the organization to meet ACGME sponsoring institution requirements, hiring non-faculty staff, and acquiring access to electronic health records, library services, learning management systems, etc.

+- Describes plan to appoint a residency program director by the start of year 2 of the grant (if not already hired) and a faculty recruitment and development plan, including recruiting faculty with specialty expertise to meet ACGME requirements for the proposed residency specialty. - Describes a residency program education that will deliver high-quality training and curriculum (e.g., innovative approaches, health equity, emerging patient care strategies, interprofessional education) that will prepare residents to provide highquality and culturally and linguistically appropriate care in rural communities. - Describes a strategic recruitment plan to recruit a diverse cohort of high-quality residents (to begin training no later than AY 2027) committed and willing to develop competencies to practice in rural communities. - Describes a feasible graduate tracking plan that will track and publicly report residents' practice locations and retention in rural communities post-graduation for the new rural residency program. - Proposes a residency education program that will lead to successful board certification and readiness for clinical practice, including competencies and training in key specialty areas upon completion of training. - Describes a plan to disseminate reports, products, and/or project outputs so project information may inform other programs to pursue this model.
+Explains why the project is innovative and provides the context for the project's innovation - Describes any unique program characteristics or innovative approaches that would enhance the quality of rural residency training that address emerging rural population health needs (e.g., public health emergency response, infectious diseases, COVID-19), particularly among the health care safety net of the community it is serving. - Additionally, reviewers will evaluate the quality and extent to which a Maternal Health and Obstetrics Pathway application: - Describes how the clinical training sites will support maternal health and obstetrics training, including the number of vaginal deliveries and C-sections, along with the range of services needed to develop competency among residents. - Describes how the proposed family medicine program will exceed maternal health and obstetrical training beyond current ACGME requirements in order to train family medicine residents for the independent practice of obstetrics in rural communities. - Describes a plan to provide adequate maternal health/obstetrics clinical experience at a rural site capable of supporting the resident complement. - Describes sufficient number of preceptors and faculty members with maternal health and obstetrics expertise that will train family medicine residents or obstetrics and gynecology residents to practice in rural areas.